 Master of Science in Education, Career College Administration - MSEd CCA

-Keiser University's Master of Science in Education, Career College Administration (MSEd CCA) provides administrators, program directors, and other personnel an intensive study of theory and practice in the field of career college education.
-The program fosters independent learning and prepares students to contribute through leadership and scholarship to the education profession.
-Students complete a foundation of courses in such areas as diversity, curriculum design, ethics, evaluation and assessment, decision-making, and instructional technology before focusing on marketing and recruiting, retention, campus operations, as well as personnel selection and development.
+Keiser University’s Master of Science in Education, Career College Administration (MSEd CCA) provides administrators, program directors, and other personnel an intensive study of theory and practice in the field of career college education administration.
+The program fosters independent learning and prepares students to contribute through leadership and scholarship to the career education profession.
+Students complete a foundation of courses in such areas as diversity, curriculum design, ethics, decision-making, and instructional technology before focusing on marketing, enrollment management, student services, financial management, compliance, outcomes, campus operations, as well as personnel selection and development.
 Graduates are able to demonstrate knowledge and application of theory and to critically analyze and solve problems based on applied research methods.

 Keiser University's MSEd CCA program prepares students to contribute to the education profession as leaders.
 Upon completion of the program, students are able to:

 Prerequisites for Major Courses

 The Master of Science in Education, Career College Administration is designed to meet the needs of students with accredited baccalaureate degrees.
 Students may be admissions staff, financial aid personnel, bursars, student services personnel, administrators, other employees of career colleges, program directors, or instructors seeking to become administrators.